PaddlePaddle/PaddleCloud/doc/autoscale/experiment/README.md

 #### Experiment Steps

-1. Start 400 Nginx instances to simulate the number of nginx instances required for the peak time load.
+1. Start 400 Nginx instances to simulate the number of Nginx instances required for the peak time load.

 1. Start the training jobs.

-1. Decrease the Nginx instance count of 400 to 100 over time, to simulate the Nginx load decreases, requiring fewer nginx instances.
+1. Decrease the Nginx instance count of 400 to 100 over time, to simulate the Nginx load decreases, requiring fewer Nginx instances.

 1. Increase the Nginx instances count of 400 to 100 over time, to simulate the full Nginx load cycle.